 This is our GROUP TOUR through the rugged wilderness of the west coast and highlands.

 It goes through very dramatic scenery, lots of it in World Heritage listed areas or alpine country.
-Its very lonesome, with long distances between settlements, many hills and a greta chance of rain.
+Its very lonesome, with long distances between settlements, many hills and a high chance of rain.
 You don´t need to be exceptionally fit because you can join the support vehicle whenever you like.